Studying at UPEI

-UPEI developed several protocols to ensure that face-to-face teaching and learning could be resumed safely during the Fall 2020 Academic Semester.
+UPEI developed several protocols to ensure that face-to-face teaching and learning could be conducted safely during the COVID-19 pandemic.
 The University worked closely with the PEI Chief Public Health Office to develop the Student Classroom Protocol for the safe use of classrooms that included physical distancing/occupancy, masking, and sanitizing measures.

 In Fall 2021, the Student Classroom Protocol was lifted as current PEI-CPHO guidance indicates that physical distancing of 6 feet/2 metres and capacity limits will not be required in classroom settings.
 However, because UPEI has a different context than other public spaces in PEI, effective September 8, 2021, UPEI moved from a strong recommendation to a mandatory requirement to wear a non-medical mask in indoor public spaces where physical distancing of 2m/6ft cannot be maintained, except when eating or drinking.
 This includes classrooms and teaching laboratories.

 The full Student Classroom Protocol may need to be reimplemented in the future based on public health guidance.

 Resources for students